19hours/sg-statutes/Acts/Accountants Act.md

 “Complaints Committee” means a Complaints Committee constituted under Part VI;

+“corporate practitioner” —

-“corporate practitioner”, in relation to an accounting corporation, means a director or an employee of the corporation who is a public accountant and practising as such in that corporation;
+(a) in relation to an accounting corporation, means a director or an employee of the corporation who is a public accountant and practising as such in that corporation; and

+(b) in relation to an accounting LLP, means a partner or an employee of the accounting LLP who is a public accountant and practising as such in the accounting LLP;

+[11/2006 wef 06/10/2006]

 “costs and expenses”, in relation to any proceedings under Part VI, includes —